 Following the umbrella experience I hesitated before using my briefcase in an attempt at thwarting the next onslaught, this time from a hot steam bath.
 However, it quickly became apparent that the steam was of the superheated variety as frequently used for example in poultry processing plants to remove the skin from freshly slaughtered chickens.
 I decided that my best course of action was to return to the back seat of the vehicle.
 From this vantage point I was able to see for the first time the full effect of high pressure steam jets upon genuine walnut veneer, sophisticated instruments and electronics plus the Connolly Hide upholstery of an almost brand new, modern, executive class motor car.

 The final high powered hot air stream did little to put right any of the damage but it certainly had an interesting effect on my now saturated pin stripe business suit and my hair.
-Yet again I was able to visit one of my more important clients, in less than fifteen minutes time, looking every bit the image of the highly professional and polished international sales executive from Britain.
+Yet again I was able to visit one of my more important clients, in less than fifteen minutes time, looking every bit the image of the highly professional and polished international sales executive.